chris-mathew/Breast_Cancer_Masking/README.md

     ```

 9. Deploy the streamlit app to Heroku

    This is a useful link that walks step by step through deployment: https://gilberttanner.com/blog/deploying-your-streamlit-dashboard-with-heroku/

    For this you can refer to `requirements.txt`, `setup.sh`, and `Procfile`

 ## Usage

-1. Upload mammogram images using the drag-and-drop tile in the user interface.
+1. Upload mammogram images using the drag-and-drop tile in the user interface linked at https://www.crtl-alt-elite.online/
 2. View breast density measurement and estimated cancer risk.

 ## Future Improvements